Samsung Galaxy M35 alternatives

 TDD: N38, N40, N41, N77, N78

-In this comparison, the Samsung Galaxy M35 with the Exynos 1380 (5nm) performs better than the Vivo Y18i with the Unisoc Unisoc T612 (12nm), thanks to its more efficient chipset.
+In this performance comparison, the Samsung Galaxy M35 with its Exynos 1380 (5nm) performs better than the Vivo Y18i with the Unisoc Unisoc T612 (12nm), thanks to superior chipset efficiency.

-The Samsung Galaxy M35 offers 4 years of OS updates, while the Vivo Y18i provides 1 years.
-When it comes to security updates, Samsung Galaxy M35 leads with 5 years of support.
+Samsung Galaxy M35 offers 4 years of OS updates, whereas Vivo Y18i provides 1 years.
+For security updates, Samsung Galaxy M35 offers 5 years of support compared to Vivo Y18i's 2 years.

-Samsung Galaxy M35 has a superior AMOLED display, while Vivo Y18i uses an LCD panel.
-Moreover, it offers a higher 120 Hz refresh rate for smoother scrolling.
-Samsung Galaxy M35 also has a brighter display with 1000 nits, improving outdoor visibility.
-Notably, Samsung Galaxy M35 has a higher resolution display, resulting in sharper visuals.
+Samsung Galaxy M35 features a superior AMOLED display, while Vivo Y18i comes with an LCD panel.
+In terms of smoothness, Samsung Galaxy M35 offers a higher 120 Hz refresh rate, ensuring fluid scrolling and animations.
+Samsung Galaxy M35 also boasts a brighter screen with 1000 nits of peak brightness, enhancing outdoor visibility.
+Notably, Samsung Galaxy M35 offers a higher screen resolution, resulting in sharper visuals and more detailed content.

-Samsung Galaxy M35 has a larger 6000 mAh battery for longer usage.
-Samsung Galaxy M35 supports faster wired charging at 25W.
+Samsung Galaxy M35 comes with a larger 6000 mAh battery, which may offer longer usage on a single charge.
+Samsung Galaxy M35 also supports faster wired charging at 25W, compared to 15W on Vivo Y18i.

-Vivo Y18i has an IP54 rating, while Samsung Galaxy M35 lacks official water and dust resistance.
+Vivo Y18i includes an IP54 rating, while Samsung Galaxy M35 lacks an official IP rating.